knaus/knaus.github.io/about.md

 In the dark ages known as my PhD, I also tried to understand how the brain works.
 Instead of looking at neurons firing and trying to guess what information they might be encoding, I analyzed the chemical soup that all neurons bathe in using mass spectrometry.

 Overall, I [found some stuff about the brain](https://scholar.google.com/citations?user=H9Vd50IAAAAJ&hl=en).
-Worked with some amazing people, ate good food, whined on a bunch of hiking trail, changed my last name etc.
+Worked with some amazing people, ate good food, whined on a bunch of hiking trails, changed my last name etc.